Updated January 17, 2019: Added time frame for the release date.

 The release date for the new Fruits Basket 2019 anime has been confirmed to be coming up soon and anime fans are thrilled after waiting so many years.
 Back in 2005, Funimation had anime fans fold 1,000 paper origami cranes in hoping of Fruits Basket Season 2 being greenlit, but their wish was not granted… until now.

 The fulfillment of this wish has been a long time coming, but it’ll come in a different form.
 Instead of being Fruits Basket Season 2, the new Furuba anime adaptation will be a complete Fruits Basket reboot that starts from the beginning of the story.
-What’s more, the Fruits Basket cast will be entirely different.
+The new anime will adapt the entire story of the manga.
+What’s more, the new Fruits Basket cast will be entirely different.

 Manaka Iwami (Maquia in Maquia: When the Promised Flower Blooms) will play the main role of Tohru Honda.
 Nobunaga Shimazaki (Haruka in the Free! anime series) will voice rat boy Yuki Sohma.
 Yuma Uchida (Ein in Gundam: Iron-Blooded Orphans) will be cat boy Kyo Sohma.
 Yuichi Nakamura (Gray in the Fairy Tail anime series) is playing as dog boy Shigure Sohma.